 Summertime brings a great opportunity to build more than just a few memories within your child.
 With the insights gained from the research on positive psychology, we know that children will benefit in many ways from an optimistic and positive outlook toward their life.
 In last week’s article, I covered some of the findings that argue for investing heavily in building optimism.

 Today, we will go over your game plan; the ‘what to do’ part of building optimism.
-Like most of these discussions, this is not something you just do for a few days, and expect results.
+As most of these discussions, this is not something you just do for a few days and expect results.
 It’s something that requires your consistent investment over time.
 But it’s worth it when you see the results.

 1. Be attentive to positive emotions…when they are happening.